After Extraction of Wisdom Teeth

 With any medical procedure, there can be unexpected results.
 These can include delayed healing, infection and post-operative numbness or tingling in your lip, chin, or tongue.
-Dr. Lee or Dr. Khan will review relevant post-operative events with you and answer any questions during your office visit.
+Dr. Khan or Dr. Lee will review relevant post-operative events with you and answer any questions during your office visit.

 Damage to Sensory Nerve – The Mandibular Nerve: